The Resource Center organizes resources around 7 green economy “Sectors” and 7 “Topics.”

 June 20, 2013

-The Clean Energy Solutions Center, in partnership with partnership with 21st Century Power Partnership and KTH Royal Institute of Technology, hosted this training webinar on OSeMOSYS, the open-source energy modelling system.
-Panelists discuss energy modelling using OSeMOSYS, a fully fledged systems optimization model for long-term energy planning that is a simple, powerful, and transparent tool […]
+The Clean Energy Solutions Center, in partnership with 21st Century Power Partnership and KTH Royal Institute of Technology, hosted this 2013 training webinar on OSeMOSYS, the open-source energy modelling system.
+Panelists discuss energy modelling using OSeMOSYS, a fully-fledged systems optimization model for long-term energy planning that is a simple, powerful, and transparent tool for informing […]

 December 21, 2013